jblasz/CMS-thesis/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+You will also see any lint errors in the console.<br />

+Note: This is not a production build.

+### `yarn watch`

+Run a production build at /build, and rebuild each time file changes detected.
+Serve the build with `yarn serve`

+### `yarn serve`

+Serve whatever is in /build.

 ### `yarn test`